 Kirsten is from Pelham, New York, and received her B.A. in psychology from Connecticut College in May 2010.
 As an undergraduate, she did research under the mentorship of Emery Brown at Massachusetts General Hospital, where she examined the actions of general anesthetic drugs and how they induce loss of consciousness.
 It was this experience that ignited Kirsten's interest in pharmacology.
 During her time in the Bridge Program, Kirsten worked with Kevin Ochsner studying the regulation of craving in methamphetamine users and with Carl Hart to investigate how ketamine affects cocaine users.
 In particular, Kirsten looked at whether ketamine reduces cue reactivity (the intensity of response to drug cues), and whether it enhances motivation to change patterns of drug use.
 This may help determine whether ketamine can be used in treatments for cocaine dependence.

 * In 2018, Kirsten received a Ph.D. in psychology from Columbia University and is now working as a medical writer at LifeSci Communications.

 * In the summer of 2012, Raven entered the M.D./Ph.D. program at Albert Einstein College of Medicine.

 Claribel is a New York native and earned a B.S. in chemistry from Brooklyn College in 2010.
 There she was a Minority Access to Research and Career (MARC) scholar, and worked with Maria Contel on the synthesis of iminophsophines with gold to improve cancer therapy.
 In the summer of 2009, Claribel conducted research with Nina Berova at Columbia as part of the GSAS Summer Research Program.
 She worked on three zinc "tweezers" to determine their usefulness for finding the absolute configuration of chiral molecules, which will help in developing efficient pharmaceuticals.
-As a Bridge scholar, Claribel worked as a research assistant in Ann McDermott's laboratory, studying the interaction of cytochrome P450, an enzyme that catalyzes the oxidation of organic substances in the body, with N-Palmitoylglycine, a fatty acid.
+As a Bridge scholar, Claribel studied the interaction of cytochrome P450, an enzyme that catalyzes the oxidation of organic substances in the body, with N-Palmitoylglycine, a fatty acid.

-* In 2018, Claribel received her Ph.D. in chemistry at the University of Florida. in 2018, Claribel now works as cell processing associate at SanBio
+* After receiving her Ph.D. in chemistry at the University of Florida. in 2018, Claribel now works as cell processing associate at SanBio

-*John is now a Ph.D. student in the Department of Epidemiology of the Columbia University Mailman School of Public Health.
+*John is now a Ph.D. candidate in the Department of Epidemiology of the Columbia University Mailman School of Public Health.

 Cohort 2 (2009-2011)

-Nicholas worked with Jules Halpern searching for gamma-ray pulsations from suspected pulsars using data from the Fermi Gamma-ray Space Telescope.
+A native New Yorker, Nicholas is an alumnus of York College, where he earned his B.S. in physics and mathematics in 2010.
 His previous research experiences included modeling gamma-ray emission from starburst galaxies with Timothy Paglione of York College, City University of New York (CUNY), and performing X-ray population studies of dwarf spheroidal galaxies in the Local Group, using the European Space Agency's XMM-Newton observatory, with Marina Orio at the University of Wisconsin.
-A native New Yorker, Nicholas is an alumnus of York College, where he earned his B.S. in physics and mathematics in 2010.
+At Columbia, Nicholas searched for gamma-ray pulsations from suspected pulsars using data from the Fermi Gamma-ray Space Telescope.

 Richard (Rich) Lopez is originally from Rockaway, New Jersey, and graduated from Princeton University in 2009 with a B.A. in psychology.
 While at Princeton, he investigated social cognition and face perception with Alexander Todorov.
-While in the Bridge Program, Rich was a RA in Kevin Ochsner's Social Cognitive Neuroscience laboratory.
+While in the Bridge Program, Rich conducted research at Columbia University's Social Cognitive Neuroscience laboratory.

 A native of Edo, Nigeria, Egbe moved to the United States in 2003.
 As an undergraduate at Saint John's University, she became a McNair Scholar, and did research under the mentorship of Richard Lockshin.
 In the Lockshin laboratory, Egbe worked on zebrafish embryos to better understand the implications of caspase-3 in cell death.
-While in the Bridge Program, she worked as a RA in Brent Stockwell's laboratory.
-There, Egbe tried to detect unknown (non-apoptotic) cell deaths via staining and antibody assays in the developmental stages of mice embryos.
-This may pave way for a better understanding of the behaviors of cancer cells, as distortion of/disruption in cell death pathways have been implicated in cancers and other neuronal diseases.
+As a Bridge scholar, Egbe detected unknown (non-apoptotic) cell deaths via staining and antibody assays in the developmental stages of mice embryos.
+This work may pave way for a better understanding of the behavior of cancer cells, as distortion of/disruption in cell death pathways have been implicated in cancers and other neuronal diseases.
 In addition, she worked to develop biomarkers for erastin, a potential anti-cancer drug that was developed in the Stockwell laboratory.
 Egbe plans to obtain an M.D./Ph.D. with a focus in cancer and pharmacological research.

 * In the fall of 2011, Angelica entered the Ph.D. program in the Department of Earth and Environmental Sciences at Columbia.
 She is focusing on understanding the physiological response of plants to climate change and its links to plant-community composition and tree-species distribution.

-Khatera Rahmani was a RA in J. Chloë Bulinski's laboratory, where she researched a covalent modification of connexin43 (Cx43), a protein subunit of cellular gap junctions, which allow passage of small molecules between adjacent cells.
+Khatera was born in Kabul, Afghanistan, and grew up in Queens, New York.
+She received her B.S. in biology and B.A. in environmental studies from Brooklyn College (CUNY).
+As an undergraduate, Khatera worked with Thomas Lewandowski studying the toxicological effects on a cultured cell line of the combined exposure to lead and mercury.
+As a Bridge scholar, Khatera researched a covalent modification of connexin43 (Cx43), a protein subunit of cellular gap junctions, which allow passage of small molecules between adjacent cells.
 Gap junctions built from Cx43 are required for development and homeostasis of higher organisms, and mutations in the Cx43 gene are known to cause human disease.
 Like many cytoplasmic proteins, connexins undergo covalent modification of their coded amino acids following protein synthesis.
 Khatera studied Cx43 post-translational modifications, which may elucidate further required determinants of gap junction structure and function.
-Khatera was born in Kabul, Afghanistan, and grew up in Queens, New York.
-She received her B.S. in biology and B.A. in environmental studies from Brooklyn College (CUNY).
-As an undergraduate, Khatera worked with Thomas Lewandowski studying the toxicological effects on a cultured cell line of the combined exposure to lead and mercury.

 * In 2017, Khatera received a Ph.D. in toxicology from the University of Rochester and is now a senior toxicologist at Conagra Brands.